 Loading...

-Life Hacks / Dec 19 2017
+Trending / Dec 19 2017

 You think you're multitasking?
 Think again.

-Are you also one of those people who are proudly calling themselves multitaskers?
+Are you one of those people who are proudly calling themselves multitaskers?
 Perhaps you believe you're being really productive, getting so much done at once.
 Well, we've got some bad news – multitasking, as you might understand it, is a myth.

 The concept of multitasking is an inevitable part of our daily lives.
 We talk on the phone while answering emails, make shopping lists while sitting in meetings and we're texting while watching YouTube videos.
 If you do this often it might seem to you like you're a master of doing and focusing on doing multiple things at once.
 Or perhaps you think that's just the way it has to be if you want to finish all your tasks for the day in time.
 But, as much as we'd like to believe that multitasking is saving time and making us more productive, the fact is, that multitasking as we most commonly understand it, doesn't exist.